jtrebosc/JTutils/README.txt

 The script will modify in place fid, ser, acqu(123)(s), 1r, 2rr etc... files

-JTutils sets of script comprises:
+JTutils sets of scripts comprise:
     JTutils/TSpy : contains the python scripts run under Topspin environment JTutils/CpyBin : contains C python scritps usually called from TSpy scripts (but then can be run as standalone scripts) JTutils/CpyLib : contains python library to read/write Bruker data

 Developped with python 2.7 (ubuntu, macosx/topspin 4)
+Updated for python 3 (ubuntu, topspin 4)

 Requirements for running python program:
+Scripts are designed to run with the lowest version number possible.
+But with time tests were run with more recent versions.
+So minimum version can depend upon script
  - in CpyLib: bruker.py or brukerPAR.py package will needs at least
     * python 2.5
-    * numpy 1.0.1 (1.7 required to use numpy.pad)
+    * numpy 1.0.1
 - in CpyBin : same requirement as CpyLib + processing module for covariance script
 - in TSpy : all scripts should work with topspin provided jython version except